hatfieldmedia/skill-challenge/README.md

 All images that you will need will be in the `public/images` folder.

-Utilize SASS as much as needed, it is a CSS processeor and you can find documentation https://sass-lang.com/.
+Utilize SASS as much as needed, it is a CSS processor and you can find documentation https://sass-lang.com/.
 You can write straight CSS inside the SASS files.

 Refrain from using jQuery and rely on good ol' Vanilla JavaScript.